MicheleZito/Region-Growing-CUDA/README.md

 the mask matrix, where the values can be either 0 or 1, meaning that pixel didn’t (or did) satisfy the homogeneity criterion.

 Here follow the pseudocodes for the sequential algorithm and the CUDA parallel algorithm.
 Finally some visual examples of output generated.
+The code provides both implementations and outputs the execution time in milliseconds for both of them.

 ## Sequential Algorithm Pseudocode